 This Paris Brest recipe can be used to make the large, traditional pastry, or for smaller, mini Paris Brest versions.
 Also, you can added melted milk or dark chocolate to the whipped cream for a chocolate twist; or, use a bit of caramel for a more traditional flavor.
 Feel free to add your favorite fruit like raspberries, kiwi, mango, cherries, and even pineapple!

-If you love French desserts and Paris Brest, make sure to check out my other recipes!
+If you love French desserts and Paris Brest, make sure to check out my other recipes you’re sure to enjoy!

 - Chocolate Caramel Paris Brest – these mini chocolate pastries are filled with a salted caramel cream!